vsrc/jaguar/README.md

 ## Download
 Binary file with the latest version compiled for your system can be downloaded from [releases page](https://github.com/vsrc/jaguar/releases)

+_Note:_ Your antivirus software might report false positive warning as binary file is not digitally signed.
+That shouldn't worry you, BUT if you still are uncomfortable to use it, you can download source code and compile it into binary file yourself.

 ## Who is using this project?
 - me